openssl-pkeyutl, pkeyutl - public key algorithm utility

 openssl pkeyutl -derive -inkey key.pem -peerkey pubkey.pem -out secret

-Hexdump 48 bytes of TLS1 PRF using digest SHA256
+Hexdump 48 bytes of TLS1 PRF using digest SHA256 and shared

-seed consisting of the single byte 0xFF:
+secret and seed consisting of the single byte 0xFF:

 openssl pkeyutl -kdf TLS1-PRF -kdflen 48 -pkeyopt md:SHA256 \